talorlik/DockerProject/README.md

 TELEGRAM_APP_URL=https://f176-2a06-c701-4cdc-a500-49d5-ae2b-1cd1-61d1.ngrok-free.app
 ```

-And here's how you use it in the compose file:
+Here's how you use it in the compose file:

 ```yaml
 # docker-compose.yaml